Webhook & Download

 Webhooks

-- Gotenberg immediately validates the request.
+- Gotenberg validates the request and returns

 Gotenberg-Webhook-Url.

-NoneNonePOSTPOSTNonecurl \
+NoneNonePOSTPOSTNoneNonecurl \

 --request POST http://localhost:3000/forms/chromium/convert/url \